see4she/see4she.github.io/index.md

 ### See for She in China

 See for She is a Virtual Reality experience specifically designed for a Chinese audience to tackle gender equality issues in the workplace.
-The project will be presented at the November 2018 Gender & CSR conference in Chengdu supported by UN Women.
+The project was first presented at the November 2018 Gender & CSR conference in Chengdu supported by UN Women, and received positive feedback from both the chinese and international audience.
+Based on this feedback, we are now able to move forward and focus on creating an entirely new and innovative experience.

 ---